JohnDoe-collab-stack/RevHalt/REadme.md

   * `up_mono : Monotone (up T)`
   * `exists_up_iff : (∃ n, up T n) ↔ (∃ n, T n)`

-This normalization is the mechanism that "stabilizes" exotic behaviors possible on non-monotone traces.
+This normalization is the mechanism that **neutralizes** exotic procedural behavior on non-monotone traces by forcing every input into a monotone domain.

 ---